 Fortunately in rare cases, do I feel like the favor is not reciprocated. but I don’t care, I may be wrong with some people, sometimes.
 It’s not always black and white.

 ES: Do you think the public is coming around to the idea of street art culture?

 There are people who like and appreciate what we do and others who associate sticker art with a illegal activity.
 But I think that this is part of the game!
 Most of the times, your sticker is peeled off not only because people don’t like it: in fact, there are people who peel it off just because they want to collect it!
 Anyway, what I do is mainly done for me and my main aim is to leave a mark wherever I go.
 What motivates me most and makes me feel positive is the fact that many people who see my stickers, contact me and appreciate my work.

 ES: What kind of music do you listen to while you are working?

 M: There isn’t a specific kind of music I listen to while I am working.
 It depends on how I feel that day.
 I can skip from the 60's Italian songs to trap music.

 ES: Tattoos.
 I can't remember if you had any of your own, but have you picked up a tattoo gun yourself? (and/or) have you seen anyone get a permanent Merio Fish?

 M: I like tattoos a lot but I still don’t have them on my skin.
 I have not still seen anyone getting a permanent Merio Fish tattoo but once I will have finished my worldwide invasion, I can think of starting invading people!!!

 Thank you again Merio, for taking the time to answer some questions for our audience, and for showing me some Rome street art hospitality.

-I don't have travel plans in the near future, but stay tuned for the next "On The Road" post here on Sold Magazine.
-The Sold Crew gets around!
+Stay tuned for the next "On The Road" post here on Sold Magazine, the Crew gets around!
 And on your next vacation, take a walk down the wrong street & keep your head up - you might find something new!